WHEN YOU DEMAND HIGH QUALITY AND ACCURACY, GO WITH........ SPEED CITY !

 started this Interior tub by using the center of our Speed City Long Nose

 Ron added some width to all the sides of the Chassis floor with sheet plastic, then added his own door panels.

 AMT Wheel wells were installed as well as a new firewall & Trunk shield.
 He left the clean up to us.

 Using these photos as reference....

 A Dash was reworked from the amt H.U.G. kit,

-and we added a Steering Column Box, to match the Dash of the of the Sox & Martin Cuda.
+and I added a Steering Column Box (re-worked from our '66 Corvair Funny Car), to match the Dash of the of the Sox & Martin Cuda.

 New frame rails were added to the Chassis in alignment with the Frame Clip from our '65 Gene Snow Rambunctious Dart,

 Correct motor mounts were added.
 Fuel tank mounts will also be added later.